 The doors of our Peoria homes are notorious entry points for invading rodents.
-And no, they don't open your doors and come right in.
+They don't open your doors and come right in.
 Instead, they’ll chew their way in.
-The damages that rodents cause are usually found on the bottom of the door.
+The damages that rodents cause are usually found on the bottom of doors.

-Mice and rats will also chew on door frames; if you find a hole in the corner of your exterior door frame, you probably have rodents to thank for it.
+Mice and rats will also chew on door frames.
+If you find a hole in the corner of an exterior door frame, you probably have rodents to thank.
 These damages should be fixed as quickly as possible.
-However, if you don't have the budget to repair these damages immediately, you can fill those holes in using a caulking gun.
-And sealing the holes created by rodents will help keep a wide range of pests out of your Peoria home, not just mice and rats.
+However, if you don't have the budget to repair these damages immediately you can fill those holes in using caulk.
+Sealing the holes created by rodents will help keep a wide range of pests out of your home, not just mice and rats.

 Windows are another popular entry point utilized by rodents, especially foundation and first-story windows.
 Rodents often chew their way in through window frames in the same way they chew through door frames, typically targeting the lower corners.
 They will also chew through screens and nibble on the interior portion of window frames in order to gain access to the voids beyond.

 Generally, Peoria homes have many voids in them.
 There are voids in walls, ceilings, floors, window and door frames, rooflines, and more.
 Once a rodent chews its way inside, it will use these voids to travel throughout the house.
 That is the reason you may hear them bumping and scraping around within your bedroom walls at night.